 - Stability: You have found your new identity and are comfortable in retirement.
 You’re living and enjoying your retirement.

-In my book How To Retire Guide, I’ll explain these stages of retirement even more in-depth.
+In my book Five Steps To Happiness In Retirement, I’ll explain these stages of retirement even more in-depth.

 The length of each phase in retirement is different for each individual.
 However, these phases mustn’t take to long.
 The longer it takes to reach the stability phase, the more difficult it will be to enjoy your retirement in the best way possible.
 Don’t worry, you don’t need to go through this transition process in a matter of days.
 Sometimes it can take months until you get through all these phases.
 But knowing this schedule helps you prepare and thus enjoy your retirement.